Jane Ellison

-Jane Elizabeth Ellison (born 15 August 1964) is a British Conservative Party politician, who was first elected at the 2010 general election as the Member of Parliament for Battersea.
+Jane Elizabeth Ellison (born 15 August 1964) is a British United Nations official and former politician.
+A member of the Conservative Party, she was first elected at the 2010 general election as the Member of Parliament for Battersea.
 On 7 May 2015, she was re-elected with an increased margin of 3.4%.
 She lost the seat to Marsha de Cordova of the Labour Party at the 2017 snap general election.
-From 2020 to 2022, she served as Executive Director for External Relations and Governance at the World Health Organization.
+In November 2017 she joined the senior leadership team of the World Health Organization serving until November 2022.

 Early life and career

 Ellison was born in Bradford, attending St. Joseph's Catholic College, Bradford, then a girls' grammar school.
 She studied Philosophy, Politics and Economics at St Hilda's College, Oxford.
 After university, she worked at the John Lewis Partnership, where she held many positions up until her election to the House of Commons some 23 years later.

 A former Barnet London Borough Councillor, she contested the 1996 Barnsley East by-election and the 2000 Tottenham by-election, in both cases finishing in third place, and contested Barnsley East and Mexborough in 1997 and Pendle in the 2005 general election.
 Labour retained the seat, although she almost halved the majority of sitting MP Gordon Prentice from 4,275 to 2,180.

 She was selected as the prospective parliamentary candidate for Battersea in September 2006, following an open primary held at the Battersea Arts Centre.